torvalds/linux/Documentation/admin-guide/pm/intel_uncore_frequency_scaling.rst

 ``package_id``
 	This attribute is used to get the package id of this instance.

+``agent_types``
+	This attribute displays all the hardware agents present within the domain.
+Each agent has the capability to control one or more hardware subsystems, which include: core, cache, memory, and I/O.

 The other attributes are same as presented at package_*_die_* level.

 In most of current use cases, the "max_freq_khz" and "min_freq_khz"